L. Ron Hubbard House: Current usage

 The museum opened in 2007 following a year-long renovation to restore the building to its 1957 appearance.
 It contains a recreation of the Hubbard Communications Office and various literature describing Hubbard's early life.
 A tour of the museum is available by appointment only.
 The museum describes itself as "the landmark location of the first Church of Scientology where writer, explorer and founder L. Ron Hubbard worked from 1957 to 1960 and established a legacy that increasingly influences human rights, religion, literature and education."

 The tour begins in the first floor parlor which features photographs of Hubbard's life exhibited in two rooms.
 The photographs do not include anything related to Hubbard's legal issues, including Operation Snow White.
 On the second floor are two rooms that serve as a library and reading room.
 They are decorated with 1950s era furniture and include a briefcase and globe once owned by Hubbard as well as an outfit he once wore displayed in a glass case.
 The rooms also include framed degrees Hubbard received from the Hubbard Association of Scientologists International and the Hubbard Dianetic Research Association.
-The top floor includes photographs of celebrities associated with Scientology and the group's headquarters in Clearwater, Florida, and a sign with Hubbard's quote "A Scientologist is one who controls, persons environments and situations."
+The top floor includes photographs of celebrities associated with Scientology and the group's headquarters in Clearwater, Florida, and a sign with Hubbard's quote "A Scientologist is one who controls people, environments and situations."
 On the same floor a promotional video about Scientology is played for museum guests.
 On the walls of the basement level hang photographs Hubbard took of various monuments in Washington, D.C.
 The basement includes a room where e-meter sessions are given.

-The 2022 property value of the L. Ron Hubbard House is $2,071,200.
+The 2023 property value of the L. Ron Hubbard House is $2,073,400.
 Since October 27, 2003, ownership of the building has been registered to Heritage Properties International, a subsidiary of Scientology's Church of Spiritual Technology.